DFE-Digital/find-information-products-services-frontend/README.md

 ### 1. App Settings

-Update `appsettings.json` and `appsettings.Development.json` with your configuration:
+Update `appsettings.json` with your configuration:

 ```json
 {